seananderson/metafolio/inst/ms/ms.md

 *Given short-term environmental fluctuations*, conserving response diversity buffers the risk properties of an ecological portfolio (Fig. 4a).
-In our model, the median variance of metapopulation growth rate was X times lower given balanced response diversity (full range of responses or most stable only vs. conserving one half or the other).
+In our model, the mean variance of metapopulation growth rate was 2.8 times lower given balanced response diversity (full range of responses or most stable only vs. conserving one half or the other).
 This increase in stability occurred despite the portfolio being comprised of warm and cool-thriving populations